 In this process, the dean’s selection panel may request further details about your proposal; recommend minor changes; and/or offer a grant total that is more or less than what you requested.

 All proposals will be acknowledged.
-You will learn if your proposal has been approved no later than Monday, December 7, 2012, and there will also be a public announcement about the successful proposals.
+You will learn if your proposal has been approved in early December, and there will also be a public announcement about the successful proposals.

 If your proposal is accepted, you will receive formal written acknowledgment from the Dean for Graduate Education.
 This includes a contract that spells out terms for acceptance of your grant funding.

 Before receiving funds, you must agree to submit a report to the dean when your project is finished.

 Written reports are due on an annual basis.
 Please see “Report on progress” for more information.